Skip to content

 open-spaced-repetition/fsrs4anki

-Optimal review timing at ~50% retention
+Optimal review timing at ~90% target retention

 Ebbinghaus Forgetting Curve